TinyTinni/ValveFileVDF/Readme.md

 Also, the type has to be [default constructible](http://en.cppreference.com/w/cpp/types/is_default_constructible) and [move constructible](http://en.cppreference.com/w/cpp/types/is_move_constructible).

-This also allows you, to inspect the file without storing it in a datastructure.
+This also allows you, to inspect the file without storing it in a data structure.
 Lets say, for example, you want to count all attributes of a file without storing it.
 You can do this by using this class